Ghanauri Kalan

 Ghanauri Kalan is a village in Sangrur District in the Indian State of Punjab.
 It is one of the biggest villages in Sangrur District by area.
-The total geographical area of village is 1696.4 hectares.
-Ghanauri Kalan is located on Dhuri-Sherpur road.
-It is situated 11 km away from sub-district headquarter Dhuri and 26 km away from district headquarter Sangrur.
+The total area of the village is 1696.4 hectares.
+Ghanauri Kalan is located on Dhuri-Sherpur road, 11 km from sub-district headquarter Dhuri and 26 km from district headquarter Sangrur.
 According to the Census 2011, Village has population of 5,799 of which 3,068 were males and 2,731 were females.

 Education

 Ghanauri Kalan has significant number of educational institutes including few elementary schools, one Government High School and one private school known as Himalaya Public School.
 There are few elementary schools in village in different areas, roughly in every colony of the village.
 Government High School is the main educational institute in the village that provides education starting from 6th grade.
 Secondary education includes arts, medical and non-medical streams.
 This school enrolls students from neighborhood villages every year.